redhat-developer/alizer/README.md

 The syntax is the following:

 ```
-import * as recognizer from 'language-recognizer';
+import * as recognizer from '@redhat-developer/alizer';

 .....